raveeshrajkumar/ANPR/README.md

    - **EasyOCR**: A library for text recognition that directly extracts text from segmented characters.
    - **Convolutional Neural Network (CNN)**: A custom CNN model is trained on a dataset of character images to predict the characters with potentially higher accuracy.

+## Future Plans

+- Expand the project to support ANPR from video data, enabling real-time license plate detection for moving vehicles.
+- Implement algorithms for object tracking and frame-by-frame analysis.
+- Integrate with existing traffic management systems for automatic detection of traffic violations, such as speeding or running red lights.
+- Incorporate machine learning models trained on diverse datasets to improve accuracy and robustness in challenging conditions.
+- Market the system as a comprehensive surveillance solution for traffic management and law enforcement.

+## License

+This project is licensed under the [MIT License](LICENSE).